Kiza-coder/Cogip/README.md

 - Merge all work to the development branch (Julien)
 - Work on the CRUD (Create and Read)
     - Start work on Insert page invoices (Kiza)

 Day 5:
   - DEBUGGING a lot before we could do :
   - Insert pages invoices, companies, contacts

 Day 6:
   - Merge all work to development branch and test
+  - Sanitize inputs with Regex

+Day 6:
+- Merge all work to development branch and test